 The second variant is Modbus ASCII.
 This version is more verbose, and it uses hex ASCII encoding of data that can be read by human operators.
 A different type of checksum, the longitudinal redundancy check checksum, takes place after ASCII data transmissions.
 ASCII is the less secure of the two variants.

 As it is also less efficient than Modbus RTU, operators must take care.
-Only utilize Modbus ASCII for the transmission of data to devices which do not support the RTU format.
+Only utilize Modbus ASCII for the transmission of data to devices that do not support the RTU format.
 Modbus ASCII can also be useful when RTU messaging cannot be properly applied.

 The system "master" requests information from connected Modbus devices, which are referred to as "slaves".
-Slave devices only send information to the master in response to these requests, and do not initiate messages.
+Slave devices only send information to the master in response to these requests and do not initiate messages.
 The master can also write information to the slave devices, but the slave devices cannot write information to the master.

-When a slave device transmits a communication to the Modbus master, it begins the message with a unique address identifier.
+When a slave address transmits a communication to the Modbus master, it begins the message with a unique address identifier.
 This is a number ranging from 1 to 247.
 This enables the master to identify which specific device is responding with the requested information.